-What Security Best Practices should ArcGIS Online Developers consider when implementing OAuth 2.0 User Authentication, OAuth 2.0 App Authentication, API Key Authentication?
-As an ArcGIS developer, when & where is it appropriate to use these authentication options?
+What Security Best Practices should ArcGIS Developers consider when implementing OAuth 2.0 User Authentication, OAuth 2.0 App Authentication, API Key Authentication?

-Implement OAuth 2.0 User Authentication for human-interactive applications.
+Implement OAuth 2.0 User Authentication for private applications.

 OAuth 2.0 User Authentication is suited to the majority of developer use cases where interactive login is required.
 OAuth 2.0 User Authentication carries relatively low implementation risk because there is no static secret or key for the developer to manage.
-User Authentication requires the human user of the application to login interactively, preserving their identity for the purpose of accessing the application and dependent services.
+User Authentication requires the human user of the application to sign in interactively with an ArcGIS account, preserving their identity for the purpose of accessing the application and dependent services.
 While using the application, content the user is permitted to access will be available for use within the application; content the user is not allowed to access will be denied.
 Additionally, data reads and writes will occur under the logged in user’s context and will be tracked through audit records.

 User authentication is fully supported by all interactive authentication flows (ArcGIS Login, SAML, OIDC, & WebAuthn) and ArcGIS applications, services, APIs, and SDKs.
 User Authentication can be implemented with minimal code/effort by leveraging the Identity Manager class (Implement user authentication | ArcGIS Maps SDK for JavaScript).
 For more details, see: Introduction to user authentication | Documentation | Esri Developer.